-The bank has started to use the modified duration approach to measure potential impact on the capital fund (MVE) for upward and downward interest rate shocks of 200 bps on quarterly basis effective 31st March 2013.
+The bank has uses the modified duration approach to measure potential impact on the capital fund (MVE) for upward and downward interest rate shocks of 200 bps on quarterly basis.
 The bank also has prescribed shocks to calculate impact arising out of the basis risk in the banking book.

-The impact on the capital funds for upward/downward interest rate shock of 200 bps as at Mar 31,2018 is as below:-
+The impact on the capital funds for upward/downward interest rate shock of 200 bps as at Mar 31,2020 is as below:-